The Dawn of Foreign Players in NPB

 Evolution of Foreign Player Rules and NPB's Internationalization

 NPB's foreign player regulations have evolved over time.
-Currently, teams can register any number of foreign players on their roster, but active first-team registration is limited to three pitchers and three position players.
+As of 2024, teams can register any number of foreign players on their roster, but active first-team registration is limited to three pitchers and three position players.
 This restriction balances utilizing foreign talent while preserving playing opportunities for Japanese players.
-In recent years, acquisitions have expanded beyond MLB minor leaguers to include players from the Korean Baseball Organization (KBO) and independent leagues, diversifying scouting targets.
+Since the 2010s, acquisitions have expanded beyond MLB minor leaguers to include players from the Korean Baseball Organization (KBO) and independent leagues, diversifying scouting targets.
 The acquisition of foreign players through development slots has also become more active, advancing long-term talent procurement.
 The presence of foreign players is essential for elevating NPB's competitive level, and the trend toward internationalization will continue to accelerate.